Ballet-féerie in three acts with a prologue

 - The purpose of the Fairy Violente pointing her fingers during her variation in the Grand Pas de six of the Prologue is that she is zapping electricity, which was new in 1890.

 - An infamous Soviet myth says that Marie Petipa did not dance as the Lilac Fairy in the Grand Pas de six.
 However, there is no evidence proving that she never danced in the Prologue, but rather evidence proving that she did dance (the photo of the Prologue shown above clearly shows that she is wearing pointe shoes).
-The myth also says that she wore only one costume for the role, but in actual fact, as evidence shows (among which are three surviving designs for different acts), she wore three costumes.
+The myth also says that she wore only one costume for the role, but as evidence shows (among which are three surviving designs for different acts), she wore three costumes.

 - The Act 1 Garland Waltz was a huge success on its own at the 1890 première and Petipa was even called out to take a bow after its performance.